 So what happened?

 At the game, B spent the better part of five innings in a ready position.
 That is, whenever a ball was hit, he would jump up and raise his baseball glove, in preparation to catch a pop fly.
 While several foul balls whizzed by, none landed close to our general vicinity.
-Regardless, he was wasn’t worried.
-His only concern was the possibility of getting hurt if he didn’t get his glove up fast enough, when a ball came to him.
+No biggie to B. His only concern was the possibility of getting hurt if he didn’t get his glove up fast enough, when a ball came to him.

 In bottom of the sixth, the Jays’ catcher, Russell Martin, came to the plate.
 After a pitch or two, he ripped a foul ball down the first base line, right towards our section.
 Once it neared the stands, a man reached over and grabbed it.
 He then turned to B, and pointed the ball at him .
 While B stared at the guy, dumbfounded, I held my hand up, and he tossed me the ball.
 To make it official, I then flipped it up to B, who happily caught it.
 The look on B’s face after was priceless.
 Unsurprised disbelief turned all the way up probably describes it best.
 He said that he would do it, and, against all odds, he did it.
 B called his shot.
 He caught a foul ball!

 Now, I don’t know about you, but I’m a pretty pessimistic dude.
-Children, however, aren’t so jaded.
+Children, however, lack this.
 In their eyes, as Kevin Garnett said, anything is possible.
 When a kid makes a crazy statement like they’re going to catch a foul ball at a jam-packed stadium, maybe we, as adults, shouldn’t be haters.
 There really is something to thinking a big idea, telling yourself that you are going to make it a reality, and then making it a reality.
-It’s something we all probably should do more of.
+Betting on ourselves is something we all probably should do more of.